mapbender/mapbender-documentation/en/customization/yaml.rst

 Export/import/clone YAML application files over the console
 -----------------------------------------------------------

 Please go to :ref:`app_command_export_import_clone` to see the console commands.
-Find a few introductional words about what's possible with applications over the console below.
+Find a few introductional words about exporting and importing applications over the console below.

 **Export**

-Applications can be exported as .json or .yml -file over the console.
+Applications can be exported as .json or .yaml file over the console.

 A YAML file that has been exported over the console cannot be placed under application/config/application to be imported in a Mapbender installation.
 The YAML format that is produced by exporting over the console is different from the YAML format of the files under application/config/application.